 - To approve the transfer request, the user selects the link in the email and follows the instructions.
-The user then selects a payment method that will be used to pay for the subscription.
+The user then selects a payment method that is used to pay for the subscription.
 If the user doesn't have an Azure account, they have to sign up for a new account.

 - Success!
 The subscription is now transferred.

-An Azure Active Directory (AD) tenant is created for you when you sign up for Azure.
+A Microsoft Entra tenant is created for you when you sign up for Azure.
 The tenant represents your account.
 You use the tenant to manage access to your subscriptions and resources.

 Transfer Visual Studio and Partner Network subscriptions

 Visual Studio and Microsoft Cloud Partner Program subscriptions have monthly recurring Azure credit associated with them.
 When you transfer these subscriptions, your credit isn't available in the destination billing account.
 The subscription uses the credit in the destination billing account.
 For example, if Bob transfers a Visual Studio Enterprise subscription to Jane's account on September 9 and Jane accepts the transfer.
 After the transfer is completed, the subscription starts using credit in Jane's account.
-The credit will reset every ninth day of the month.
+The credit resets every ninth day of the month.